ClusterHQ/flocker/docs/config/configuring-authentication.rst

    It is the cluster certificates which allow you (as the administrator of the cluster) to create new nodes on the cluster securely.

-   Using the machine on which you installed the ``flocker-cli`` package, run the following command to generate your cluster's root certificate authority, replacing ``mycluster`` with the name you will use to uniquely identify this cluster:
+   Using the machine on which you installed the ``flocker-cli`` package, run the following command to generate your cluster's root certificate authority, replacing ``<mycluster>`` with the name you will use to uniquely identify this cluster:

    .. prompt:: bash $

-      flocker-ca initialize mycluster
+      flocker-ca initialize <mycluster>

    You should now find :file:`cluster.key` and :file:`cluster.crt` in your :file:`/etc/flocker` directory

    .. note:: This command creates :file:`cluster.key` and :file:`cluster.crt`.
              Please keep :file:`cluster.key` secret, as anyone who can access it will be able to control your cluster.

              The file :file:`cluster.key` should be kept only by the cluster administrator; it does not need to be copied anywhere.

+#.
+Generate your control service certificates.

+   Now that you have your cluster certificates you can generate authentication certificates for the control service and each of your Flocker agent nodes.

+   With the following command you will generate the control service certificates (you will create node certificates in a later step).
+   Before running the command though, you will need to note the following:

+   * You should replace ``<hostname>`` with the hostname of your control service node; this hostname should match the hostname you will give to HTTP API clients.
+   * The ``<hostname>`` should be a valid DNS name that HTTPS clients can resolve, as they will use it as part of TLS validation.
+   * It is not recommended as an IP address for the ``<hostname>``, as it can break some HTTPS clients.

+   Run the following command from the directory containing your authority certificate (as generated in Step 1):

+   .. prompt:: bash $

+      flocker-ca create-control-certificate <hostname>

+   You should now also find :file:`control-<hostname>.key` and :file:`control-<hostname>.crt` in your :file:`/etc/flocker` directory

+#.
+Copy certificates to the control service node.

+   You can now copy the following files to the control service node in directory :file:`/etc/flocker` via a secure communication medium, such as SSH, SCP or SFTP:

+   * :file:`control-<hostname>.crt`
+   * :file:`control-<hostname>.key`
+   * :file:`cluster.crt`

+   .. warning:: Only copy the file :file:`cluster.crt` to the control service and node machines, not the :file:`cluster.key` file, which must kept only by the cluster administrator.

 The Flocker CLI package includes the ``flocker-ca`` tool that is used to generate TLS certificate and key files that you will need to copy over to your nodes.